jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 You can find its model in `components/memories.py`.
 - You will be using `2 GHz` as you clock frequency `clk_freq` in your system.

-For your processor, you are going to use `HW3O3CPU` to model a high-performance and an efficient processor core.
+For your processor, you are going to use `HW3O3CPU` to model a high-performance and efficient processor core.
 `HW3O3CPU` is based on `O3CPU` which is an internal model of gem5.
 Read up on the `O3CPU` in [gem5's documentation](https://www.gem5.org/documentation/general_docs/cpu_models/O3CPU).
 Below, you can find details about `HWO3CPU` and its parameters.